jonathansmirnoff/json-rpc-web3js/README.md

 - npm install
 - npm test

+# Adding Tests
+- Tests can be added by simple including new .js files in <test> folder.

 Detailed results report will available in ./Results using mocha-junit-reporter This repository also includes CircleCI configuration for workflows on commit/builds and daily job.